modal-labs/gpu-glossary/gpu-glossary/device-hardware/warp-scheduler.md

 ![The internal architecture of an H100 SM.
 The Warp Scheduler and Dispatch Unit are shown in orange.
 Modified from NVIDIA's [H100 white paper](https://resources.nvidia.com/en-us-tensor-core).](themed-image://gh100-sm.svg)

-These groups of [threads](/gpu-glossary/device-software/thread), known as [warps](/gpu-glossary/device-software/warp), are switched out on a per clock cycle basis — roughly one nanosecond - much like the fine-grained thread-level parallelism of simultaneous multi-threading ("hyper-threading") in CPUs, but at a much larger scale.
+These groups of [threads](/gpu-glossary/device-software/thread), known as [warps](/gpu-glossary/device-software/warp), are switched out on a per-clock-cycle basis—roughly one nanosecond—much like the fine-grained thread-level parallelism of simultaneous multi-threading ("hyper-threading") in CPUs, but at a much larger scale.
 The ability of the Warp Schedulers to switch rapidly between a large number of concurrent tasks as soon as their instructions'